jeonghonkim/Accessibility_Model/README.md

 <br>

-**2. Generate routes and directions** <br>
+**2. Generate routes and directions** <br><br>
 &nbsp;&nbsp;&nbsp;1) Use Closest-Facility nax module in Business Analysis extension<br>
 &nbsp;&nbsp;&nbsp;Creating a closest-facility layer with nax module to get routes and directions from starting points to markets.
 This tool's network datasource is ArcGIS Online, which means that it will consume credits if you run this tool.
-You can use this tool without credit consumption if you have your own network dataset and change the datapath to the nds in your local drive. <br>
+You can use this tool without credit consumption if you have your own network dataset and change the datapath to the nds in your local drive. <br><br>

         # Set NETWORKDATASET object variables
         input_facilities = market_p